isEmmanuelOlowe/CS2002_W07Practical/Report.md

 A array of size 27 is created which gives enough space for stores all the characters.
 Total was stored as its own variable, allowing it to be instantly referenced and so no global variable needed to be created.

 Special indicators where created to allow the indicators `WHITESPACE` was used to indicate the index of a white space character and `ALPHABETICAL`  was used to get the offset of a ASCII character.
 To get a to value of 1 the code `characterCounter.character[‘a’ - ALPHABETICAL]` would be used.
+It was suggest that direct `ASCII` values be used as Key but the value of z is 122 (largest of valid characters).
+So an array of length 123 would need to be created which waste far more space than 27.

 ### Map